5 Roles of a Podcast Producer

 After the vision is cast, the interviews are scheduled and completed, the podcast needs to be prepared for the world to hear.
 That process involves editing, mixing and mastering the content recorded into cohesive episodes.
 This will likely involve a lot of elements like narration, incorporating news clips, music transitions and other elements to help tell the story.
 The producer’s role will be to either execute this process themselves, if they have a editing or engineering background, or work with the production team to make sure the vision is being carried out.

 Finding a producer is a challenge, especially one you can trust.
 The Resonate team has a lot of experience working with podcasters of all levels and bringing our expertise to the table to help podcasts shine.
-If you’re looking for a partner for the production of you podcast, reach out to the Resonate team to start the conversation on what it could look like to partner together for your podcast production.
+Due to popular demand, we have worked hard to build out a set of podcast producer services.
+Learn more about our team of experienced podcast producers and how they can help you here.